CorySchulz/Rect/README.md

 # Rect

-Rect is a front-end framework for easily building responsive pages in a square or rectangle based layout.
+Rect is a front-end framework for easily assembling responsive pages in a square or rectangle based layout.